baptist church black

 It was touching that the white and black pastors of the two adjacent Southern Baptist Churches in Macon, GA, were trying to get their congregations to enjoy a few social events together.
 But when you consider that having white and black ham radio clubs in Macon would be a national scandal, the very existence of monoracial churches, a half-century after "integration" was agreed to be necessary everywhere else, shows that they have a long way to go.

 Evangelical support has been necessary to Republican victories since they chose a divorced Hollywood star over a Southern Baptist Sunday School teacher in 1980.
 The divorcee implemented Nixon's "Southern Strategy" of dog-whistle racism.
 But now, they are the core support of the wing of the GOP that frightens a solid majority of even that party.
 As I write, they remain the last supporters for Roy Moore, who frightened even Trump, the standard-bearer for that wing.
 That makes them the farthest outlier in the party, and obviously, the country.
-Their statistical presence at the edge of the policing and miscegenation issues tends to confirm that.
+Their statistical presence at the racist fringe of the policing and miscegenation issues tends to confirm that.

 Courtesy of the Washington Post (if they kindly don't make me remove the graphic at left) we can look at how this is about the specific culture of this group, and not about religion.
 This is how they voted, according to exit polls.
 It's the source of the much-quoted stat that white evangelicals went 80% for Trump.
 What's fascinating is that all other Protestants, subtracting white evangelicals, were almost the reverse: 35% Trump, 59% Clinton.
 Catholics were closer to the American overall average, which of course was just over 50% Clinton: nearly three times as many Catholics liked Clinton as white evangelicals did, which undercuts the notion that opposition to abortion was the real evangelical motive.